olinml2024/olinml2024.github.io/assignments/assignment14/assignment14.markdown

 # Ablation and NanoGPT

 * Identify key pieces of the model
-* Peform some code surgery
+* Perform some code surgery
 * Plot the results

 Focus on having them interpret the graph and identify the line of code.